These teaching strategies support improved student writing in the context of the HSIE key learning area.

 Teachers can use the Know your students (DOCX 76 KB) document to understand their students’ strengths and areas for growth in writing.
 Teachers can populate this document individually, or as a faculty, or as a Year or Stage group.

-Teachers could register the use of these resources as teacher identified professional development (TIPD).
+Teachers could register the use of these resources as Elective Professional Development.